 - The life cycle of your bees and beekeeping through the year.

 - Swarming and a method of swarm control.

-- Diseases, pests and risk of poisoning.
+- Diseases and pests.

-25 marks are available per section and you must achieve 50% in each one to pass.
+25 marks are available per section, and you must achieve 50% in each section to pass.

-The syllabus and application forms are available on the BBKA website $\underline{www.bbka.org.uk}$ in the Member's Area.
+The syllabus and application forms are available on the BBKA website www.bbka.org.uk in the Member's Area.
 Your application form must be authorised by your Branch Education Secretary.

-The cost of taking the Assessment is £25
+The cost of taking the Assessment is £30

-The examiner will contact you to arrange time and place, usually at your own hives/ your Teaching Apiary.
+The Education and Exams Lead of Avon Beekeeping Association, will contact you to arrange a time and place that suits your examiner, the Teaching Apiary and you.
 This will be between May and August.